Calculus Quiz Questions And Answers

 Explanation

-The second fundamental theorem of calculus states that if a function F(x) is defined as the integral of another function f(t) with respect to t, then the derivative of F(x) with respect to x is equal to f(x).
-In other words, if F(x) = ∫ax f(t) dt, then F'(x) = f(x).
-This means that the derivative of the integral of a function is equal to the original function itself.
+The second fundamental theorem of calculus states that if F(x) is defined as the integral of a function f(t) with respect to t from a constant a to a variable x, then the derivative of F(x) with respect to x is equal to the integrand f(x).
+This theorem establishes a connection between differentiation and integration.
+It shows that the derivative of the accumulated area under the curve described by f(t) from a to x is simply the function value at x, making differentiation and integration inverse operations.

 Rate this question: